 By Nancy J. Selfridge, MD

-Professor and Chair, Department of Clinical Medicine, Assistant Dean for Clinical Science, Ross University School of Medicine, Commonwealth of Dominica, West Indies
+Associate Professor, Chair of the Department of Clinical Medicine and Assistant Dean, Clinical Sciences, Ross University School of Medicine, Commonwealth of Dominica, West Indies

 Dr. Selfridge reports no financial relationships relevant to this field of study.

 Telomeres are nucleoprotein complexes found at the extreme ends of eukaryotic chromosomes.
 They consist of repeats of a six nucleotide sequence and specialized telomere-binding proteins that form a stable T-loop structure, essentially capping the chromosome ends and protecting the genome from degradation during replication and the cell cycle.1 Since Elizabeth Blackburn elucidated the nature of telomeres in her Nobel Prize winning work in the mid-1970s, an explosion of research has followed focusing on interventions to preserve or enhance telomere length as anti-aging and chronic disease prevention strategies.
 Lifestyle interventions have been examined in both cross-sectional and longitudinal studies.
 A few nutrients have emerged as essential for telomere preservation in basic science research.
 One proprietary extract of astragalus has been widely commercially promoted to enhance telomere length.
 This article reviews recent research on factors affecting telomere length and examines marketing claims promoting telomere-preserving, anti-aging products.